jFiedler24/car-simulator/howto/HACKME.md

 * Go to line 1112 and edit `if LINIX_VERSION_CODE >= KERNEL_VERSION(4,9,11)` into something that matches your current Kernel version e.g. `if LINIX_VERSION_CODE >= KERNEL_VERSION(4,4,0)` (type `uname -r` in the bash to show your version).
 * Save the changes and try again.

+- > if you struggle with finding linux header for your raspberry pi use this command:
+`sudo apt-get install raspberrypi-kernel-headers`

 3. Install the modules with `sudo make modules_install`.

 4. Use this command only once after the installation `sudo depmod`